 CM: This probably should have made Out Door; I’d shorten it by a minute or so and put it in place of “Hot Dog”.
 “Wearing” addresses contemporary ideals and reminds people which band helped predict them in the first place.
 Its only fault is that punky rock shouldn’t be doused in a gallon of reverb.

 CM: Going acoustic for much of the third album wasn’t just about resting the amps; the band was exploring different creative means, and “Friends” is one result.
 Page’s detuned guitar and the hand percussion convey intimacy, then exotic counterlines almost predict “Kashmir”.
 Above, the banal lyric doesn’t really fit the music (except maybe for “looking for what you knew” line, vis-a-vis global influences), but the totality works.

 TG: With a song featuring bongos, I suppose this is a good a place as any to discuss the recent 2014-15 Zep remasters.
 For the most part, they sound absolutely amazing.
 I’m hearing details that have escaped my attention quite some time.
 And in the past where Robert’s vocals dominated some versions, each instrument is now given more weight (or air, depending on the intent).
-This characteristic makes for a more immersive and rewarding listening experience.
+This characteristic makes for a more immersive listening experience.
 The only exception may be Physical Graffiti, where it feels (to me) like some of the punch is missing.

 Anyway, I like the droning quality of “Friends” – first in Robert’s vocals and later in the waves that wash over as the song resolves its climax and appropriately births “Celebration Day”.

 CM: Would you believe that this made the list at the last minute?
 Formal similarity to “Ramble On” initially presented a choice between one or the other, but space opened up and “What Is” deserves to be on the field somewhere.
 Heck, it should probably be closer to the goal line.